tusharhchhabra/geko-games-db/README.md

 ## Limitations

 - Does not yet have the ability to refresh the JWT token for the logged in state.
-- Game information is sourced from the IGDB API and is read-only - it cannot be added or modified.
+- Game information is sourced from the IGDB API and is read-only - it cannot be added to or modified.
 - Game data is user-submitted and may vary in completeness.
 However, most medium to large games have extensive information available.

 ## Credits